UnderscoreNorth/Cynomystica/README.md

 # Cynomystica

 In progress online platform that syncs a playlist of videos that people can add to and watch.
+The goal is to make deployment as easy as possible.
 Heavily inspired by [`Cytube`](https://github.com/calzoneman/sync).
 Cynomystica is named after the prairie dog.

-## Usage
+## Installation

+Download this repo
+Fill in src/lib/server.config.json
+Fill in src/lib/clientconfig.json

 ```bash
 # Download the dependencies